fartwhif/GammaCopy/README.md

 ***
 ## Disclaimer
-**You are responsible for your own actions.** If you mess something up or loose data while using this software, it's your fault, and your fault only.
+**You are responsible for your own actions.** If you mess something up or lose data while using this software, it's your fault, and your fault only.

 - *I am in no way affiliated with, nor is this project endorsed by [SmokeMonsterPacks](https://github.com/SmokeMonsterPacks) or SmokeMonster.*